pandas-dev/pandas/doc/source/advanced.rst

    df2.sort_index()

-Groupby operations on the index will preserve the index nature as well.
+Group by operations on the index will preserve the index nature as well.

 .. ipython:: python